Usha-110s/DSA-JS-core/README.md

 animals.printdomesticAnimals();
 ```

-- In the above code normal function `printdomesticAnimals`'s this points to `animals` but settimeout function point to window object but if we repce it with `arrow function`
+- In the above code normal function `printdomesticAnimals`'s `this` points to `animals` but `settimeout` function point to window object but if we replace it with `arrow function`

 ``` javascript
 let animals = {